intel/mlir-extensions/docs/rfcs/XeGPU.md

 **Subgroup to Lane distribution**

 This example illustrates how `load_matrix` and `store_matrix` operations are distributed from subgroup to lane.
 For simplicity, the lane layout assignment pass is omitted.
 After distribution, these operations work on 1D vectors or scalars.
-The lane-level attribute `subgroupBlockIO` is used to represent 1D block loads, while `vec_len` and `vec_dir` indicate chunked loads.
+The lane-level attribute `subgroupBlockIO` is used to represent 1D block loads, while store_matrix with vector input represents chunked loads.

 ```mlir
 %tdesc_sg = xegpu.create_nd_tdesc %base[%widy * 32 + %sg_idy * 8, %widx * 256 + %sg_idx * 32]